 First Performance at the Library of Birmingham on 5th July 2014 by Birmingham Contemporary Music Group to mark the centenary of Birmingham’s Iconic Mayor

 A live free improvisation by Herbie Hancock, opening Cantaloupe Island, hugely inspired the work.
 The principal theme is in fact a quote from his improvisation and this drives my composition.
-The title Trading is taken from a technique used in jazz, (‘trading fours’), in which musicians alternate brief solos of typically four or eight bars.
-This technique was loosely used in the compositional process to structure the central section.
+Trading, a technique used in jazz, (‘trading fours’), in which musicians alternate brief solos of typically four or eight bars, was loosely used in the compositional process to structure the central section.